Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors (Ba,K)(Cd,Mn)$_{2}$As$_{2}$

 \emph{K-doping dependence of ferromagnetism}

 To separate the effects of charge and spin doping, we vary one dopant concentration while fixing the other.
 Figure~2a shows the temperature dependence of magnetization $M(T)$ measured under 500~Oe for (Ba$_{1-x}$K$_x$)(Cd$_{0.9}$Mn$_{0.1}$)$_2$As$_2$ with $x$=0.01, 0.03, 0.04, 0.05, 0.07, and 0.10, revealing clear signatures of ferromagnetic ordering.
+No discernible difference is observed between the zero-field-cooled (ZFC) and field-cooled (FC) magnetization curves (see Fig.~S3 in the Supporting Information), indicating the absence of pronounced magnetic irreversibility or canonical spin-glass-like freezing behavior in this system.
 Above $T_{\mathrm{C}}$, the samples are paramagnetic.
 In the paramagnetic regime, the susceptibility can be described by the Curie--Weiss form (inset of Fig.~2a):